Yandex Cloud

 • Managing storage classes

-• Expanding a pod volume
+• Expanding a volume for pods

 • Mounting a volume in block mode